 The FSU iSchool’s undergraduate program opens the door to rewarding professions that emphasize using information technology and leadership to help people, organizations, and communities become more connected and successful.
-The iSchool offers a Bachelor of Science in Information Technology with two majors: Information Technology (IT), and Information, Communication and Technology (ICT), a Minor in Information Technology and a Certificate in Health Informatics.
+The iSchool offers a Bachelor of Science in Information Technology with two majors: Information Technology (IT), and Information, Communication and Technology (ICT), a Minor in Information Technology and a Certificate in Health Information Technology.
 In these programs, students learn how to:

 - Apply and manage information systems and technologies effectively and ethically, and